Alzheimers and the microbiome

 1 Amyloidosis

 Who knows?
-I am not sure how settled this research is, but it could really incentivise dental hygiene.
+I am not sure how settled this research is, but it could really incentivize dental hygiene.

-Gingivitis destroys your brain, according to this pop science article and its many journal reference, by enabling P. Gingivalis buildup and eventual brain damage through the “gingipains” they produce.
+Gingivitis destroys your brain, according to this pop science article and its many journal references, by enabling P. Gingivalis buildup and eventual brain damage through the “gingipains” they produce.

 PR about Melbourne research into gingivitis vaccines.